simylein/minecraft-server/README.md

   wget -O setup.sh https://raw.githubusercontent.com/Simylein/MinecraftServer/master/setup.sh
 ```

-You will need to edit the file and change "servername=$minecraft" and "directory=$/home/simylein/" to something that suits you.
+You will need to edit the file and change servername='minecraft' and directory='/home/simylein/' to something that suits you.
 ```
 nano setup.sh
 ```